Haitian Revolution: Haitian resistance and scorched-earth tactics

-In a letter to Jean-Jacques Dessalines, Toussaint outlined his plans for defeating the French using scorched-earth: "Do not forget, while waiting for the rainy reason which will rid us of our foes, that we have no other resource than destruction and fire.
+In a letter to Jean-Jacques Dessalines, Toussaint outlined his plans for defeating the French using scorched-earth: "Do not forget, while waiting for the rainy season which will rid us of our foes, that we have no other resource than destruction and fire.
 Bear in mind that the soil bathed with our sweat must not furnish our enemies with the smallest sustenance.
 Tear up the roads with shot; throw corpses and horses into all the foundations, burn and annihilate everything in order that those who have come to reduce us to slavery may have before their eyes the image of the hell which they deserve".
 Dessalines never received the letter as he had already taken to the field, evaded a French column sent to capture him and stormed Léogâne.
 The Haitians burned down Léogâne and killed all of the French with the Trinidadian historian C. L. R. James writing of Dessalines's actions at Léogâne: "Men, women and children, indeed all the whites who came into his hands, he massacred.
 And forbidding burial, he left stacks of corpses rotting in the sun to strike terror into the French detachments as they toiled behind his flying columns".
-The French had been expecting the Haitians to happily go back to being their slaves, as they believed it was natural for blacks to be the slaves of whites, and were stunned to learn how much the Haitians hated them for wanting to reduce them back to a life in chains.
+The French had been expecting the Haitians to happily go back to being their slaves, as they believed it was natural for Blacks to be the slaves of whites, and were stunned to learn how much the Haitians hated them for wanting to reduce them back to a life in chains.
 A visibly shocked General Pamphile de Lacroix after seeing the ruins of Léogâne wrote: "They heaped up bodies" which "still had their attitudes; they were bent over, their hands outstretched and beseeching; the ice of death had not effaced the look on their faces".

 Leclerc ordered four French columns to march on Gonaives, which was the main Haitian base.
-One of the French columns was commanded by General Donatien de Rochambeau, a proud white supremacist and a supporter of slavery who detested the Haitians for wanting to be free.
-Toussaint tried to stop Rochambeau at Ravine-à-Couleuvre, a very narrow gully up in the mountains that the Haitians had filled with chopped down trees.
-In the ensuring Battle of Ravine-à-Couleuvres, after six hours of fierce hand-to-hand fighting with no quarter given on either side, the French finally broke through, albeit with heavy losses.
+One of the French columns was commanded by General Donatien de Rochambeau, who sought to aggressively restore French colonial rule and re-impose the institution of slavery.
+Toussaint attempted to halt Rochambeau's advance at Ravine-à-Couleuvre, a narrow mountain canyon where Haitian forces had blocked the path with cut trees.
+In the ensuing Battle of Ravine-à-Couleuvres, after six hours of fierce hand-to-hand fighting with no quarter given on either side, the French finally broke through, albeit with heavy losses.
 During the battle, Toussaint personally took part in the fighting to lead his men in charges against the French.
-After losing 800 men, Toussaint ordered a retreat.
+Toussaint ordered a retreat after the loss of 800 men.